 On July 6, 2012, President Obama signed a \$118 billion transportation bill, Moving Ahead for Progress in the 21st Century Act ("MAP-21").
 MAP-21 includes a final three-month extension of SAFETEA-LU at current spending levels combined with a new two-year, \$105 billion authorization of the federal highway, transit, and safety programs effective October 1, 2012.
-The new bill will provide states and communities with two years of steady funding needed to build roads, bridges, and transit systems.
-The Company believes this will have a modest impact on the road construction industry and will allow its customers to plan and execute longer term projects.
+The bill provides states with two years of funding to build roads, bridges, and transit systems.

-In addition, the Canadian government enacted major infrastructure stimulus programs which have benefitted the Company.
+The Canadian government enacted major infrastructure stimulus programs which benefitted the Company in prior years.
 In 2007, the Building Canada Plan provided \$33 billion in infrastructure funding through 2014.
 As part of the Building Canada Plan, the Gas Tax Fund was approved in 2009, providing \$2 billion in annual infrastructure spending.
-The Infrastructure Canada Plan provided \$4 billion additional infrastructure funding from 2009 through 2011.
+The Infrastructure Canada Plan provided \$4 billion in additional infrastructure funding from 2009 through 2011.